-Logical Name Description TCPIP\$DHCP_CONFIG directory If defined, places the following D \$CONFIG) in the directory you s ' • DHCP configuration files in A SERVER.PCY) ASCII format (for example, DHCP database files in binary format (for example, DBA.BTR) Binary database lock files (for r example, RWLOCKDBA) Temporary files created by TO BOOTP-to-DHCP rollover CPIP\$CONFIG during the • The server's process identification ation file (JOIN.PID) Setting this logical name is useful location off the system disk or who cluster failover environment (see a must be defined before running T nen you want to set up a DHCP Section 8.4.5).
-The logical name If not defined, the preceding DHO SYS\$SYSDEVICE:[TCPIP\$DHO procedure. • TCPIP\$DHCP_DEBUG value Logs full diagnostics.
-Valid nume this logical, the value of TCPIP\$I ric values are 1 to 6.
-If you define DHCP_LOG_LEVEL is ignored.
+Logical Name Description TCPIP\$DHCP_CONFIG directory If defined, places the following DHCP files (during TCPIP \$CONFIG) in the directory you specify: DHCP configuration files in ASCII format (for example, SERVER.PCY) DHCP database files in binary format (for example, DBA.BTR) Binary database lock files (for example, RWLOCKDBA) Temporary files created by TCPIP\$CONFIG during the BOOTP-to-DHCP rollover The server's process identification file (JOIN.PID) Setting this logical name is useful when you want to move the file location off the system disk or when you want to set up a DHCP cluster failover environment (see Section 8.4.5 , " Setting Up a DHCP Cluster Failover Environment ").
+The logical name must be defined before running TCPIP\$CONFIG.
+If not defined, the preceding DHCP-related files are placed in SYS\$SYSDEVICE:[TCPIP\$DHCP] during the TCPIP\$CONFIG procedure.
+TCPIP\$DHCP_DEBUG value Logs full diagnostics.
+Valid numeric values are 1 to 6.
+If you define this logical, the value of TCPIP\$DHCP_LOG_LEVEL is ignored.
 TCPIP\$DHCP_LOG name Defines the name of the DHCP server log file.
 The default is TCPIP \$DHCP_RUN.LOG.
-If defined, each time the auxiliary process, two log files are created: \$DHCP_LOG name and the defa the one you define with TCPIP TCPIP\$DHCP_LOG_LEVEL value Writes the specified level of diagnostic information to the log file.
+If defined, each time the auxiliary server starts a DHCP server process, two log files are created: the one you define with TCPIP \$DHCP_LOG name and the default TCPIP\$DHCP_RUN.LOG.
+TCPIP\$DHCP_LOG_LEVEL value Writes the specified level of diagnostic information to the log file.
 Ignored if TCPIP\$DHCP_DEBUG is defined.

+Logical Name Description Description

-Valid numeric values are: 0 Logs only error messages.
+Valid numeric value es are:

+0 Logs only error messages.
 This is the default.

 1 Log warning messages.

-Logical Name Description 2 Log all messages.
+2 Log all messages.